Spring 2017 Writing Fellows Applications are due December 2.

 The Writing Program and the CWAA are pleased to offer the Writing Fellows Program to support First-Year Seminars and Writing-in-the-Disciplines courses at Stonehill.
-A Writing Fellow is an undergraduate peer writing tutor who is specifically charged with supporting writing activities in the classroom.
+A Writing Fellow is an undergraduate peer writing consultant who is specifically charged with supporting writing activities in and beyond the classroom.

 All Fellows must successfully complete the three credit seminar, WRI 369: Writing Tutoring: Theory and Practice.
 An initial orientation and monthly supervision by CWAA staff are required.
 Faculty who are granted a Writing Fellow will provide feedback at the end of the semester to the Director of the CWAA for program assessment.

 The Writing Fellow's Role in the Classroom